ve-global/recruitment/README.md

 ## 1. Programming

-You got an HTML page (*index.html*) that contains a form and some information about what is the customer buying.
-The goal is to capture all those information and to send them using the *DataReporter* class which in this test prints all the captured data in the console.
+You have an HTML page (*index.html*) that contains a form and some information about what the customer is buying.
+The goal is to capture all these pieces of information and to send them using the *DataReporter* class.
+In this test the *DataReporter* class prints all the captured data in the console.

-You will find all information related to the *DataReporter* class in .js files comments and unit tests.
+You will find all information related to the *DataReporter* class in available code.

-In order for you to be able to capture and identify all those data, you have been given a 'mappings' array (*mappings.js*) that contains information on how to capture them.
+In order for you to be able to capture and identify all those pieces of data, you have been given a 'mappings' array (*mappings.js*) that contains information on how to capture them.

 e.g. Let's take the mapping 1:
 ```javascript